jacob-pro/calpol/README.md

 ## Prompts for server URL, email, and password.
 Saves the profile to AppData (or equivalent)
 calpol-cli sessions login

-## Get the user id from your current profile
-USER_ID=$(calpol-cli.exe session show | jq '.user.id')

-## Enable sms notifications on an account
+## Enable sms notifications on currently logged in account
-calpol-cli users update $USER_ID --sms-notifications true --phone-number +4400000000
+calpol-cli users update self --sms-notifications true --phone-number +4400000000

 ## Create another user - they will be sent a password reset token
 calpol-cli users create $NAME $EMAIL